dulnan/nuxt-graphql-middleware/docs/examples/static-graphql-server-headers.md

 ## For query/mutation requests at runtime

-Define a `serverFetchOptions` callback in `~/server/graphqlMiddleware.serverOptions.ts`.
+Define a `serverFetchOptions` method in `~/server/graphqlMiddleware.serverOptions.ts`.
 This method is called before a GraphQL request is made.